AdrianSlabij/GymBro.AI/README.md

-# GymBro.AI
+# GymBro.AI (WIP)
- AI-powered fitness assistant that uses RAG and a LLaMA to deliver evidence-based answers to your gym questions
+ AI-powered fitness assistant that uses RAG and LLaMA to deliver evidence-based answers to your gym questions